 Storage.
 Keep cassettes stored away from items that might wipe the recorded information.
 This includes electrical motors, TV sets and electrical appliances.
 This is more important for long-term storage of irreplaceable memories on videos and cassettes.

-Fast-forward and rewind the tapes before storage- make sure that the tapes are correctly wound evenly and smoothly onto the cassettes.
+Fast-forward and rewind the tapes before storage to make sure that the tapes are correctly wound evenly and smoothly onto the cassettes.
 Store all tapes vertically in acid free protective boxes or containers.
 Store in an area where the temperature stays lower than 70F (21C).
 Avoid temps below freezing.
 Humidity should be between 20-40 percent RH (relative humidity).
-Do not store on wood shelving or in a
+Do not store on wood shelving or in a basement or attic.